kiavashp/kiavashp.github.io/docs/_words/your-child.md

 You are only the map
 who though wrinkled and wet
-will save them from a trench or two
+will save them from a cliff or two

 You are only the brush
 who while feeling you aren't enough